Import AP Transactions into Quickbooks via Business Importer

 - 7. Click Start Import

 Looking for help using B-importer to integrate with Xero instead?
-We don't currently offer support for Xero integrations, however we would love to help point you to some additional resources!
+While we're currently unable to offer hands-on support specific to Xero integrations, we would love to help point you to some resources created by the B-importer team!